Operator Overloading

 Notes

 Operator overloading is especially powerful for classes that represent mathematical concepts such as numeric calculations, coordinates, matrices, and complex numbers.
-However, using operators in non-obvious ways can cause confusion, so it is recommended to overload operators only when the meaning is immediately clear.
+Using operators in non-obvious ways can lead to confusion, so overloading is commonly applied when the meaning is immediately clear from the operator's mathematical or domain-specific intent.

 Overloading invoke() lets you call an object as if it were a function.
 This is useful in DSLs and builder patterns.